-◆ DENSO CORPORATION ◆ Domestic Group companies ◆ Overseas Group companies In fiscal 2024, we strengthened efforts to improve workplace safety, including safety communication tours by divisional managers, on-the-spot checks by third parties, and inspections to prevent fire and tours by divisional managers, on-the-spot checks by third parties, and inspections to prevent the and explosions focused on high-risk facilities.
+◆ DENSO CORPORATION ◆ Domestic Group companies ◆ Overseas Group companies In fiscal 2024, we strengthened efforts to improve workplace safety, including safety communication in fiscal 2024, we strengthened errorts to improve workplace safety, including safety communication tours by divisional managers, on-the-spot checks by third parties, and inspections to prevent fire and explosions focused on high-risk facilities.
 As a result, we maintained a high level of safety relative to industry peers (2023 lost-time frequency rate for all manufacturing industries: 1.29 [Source: Ministry of Health, Labour and Welfare]).

-Lost-time frequency rate.
-Indicates the frequency of accidents using the number of fatalities and injuries through work-related accidents per one million cumulative working hours
+Lost-time frequency rate: Indicates the frequency of accidents using the number of fatalities and injuries through work-related accidents per one million cumulative working hours